Michael Hendricks

 Michael Lawrence Hendricks is an American psychologist, suicidologist, and an advocate for the LGBTQ community.
-He has worked in private practice as a partner at the Washington Psychological Center, P.C., in northwest Washington, D.C., since 1999.
-Hendricks is an adjunct professor of clinical psychopharmacology and has taught at Argosy University, Howard University, and Catholic University of America.
-He is a Fellow of the American Psychological Association (APA).
+He worked in private practice as a partner at the Washington Psychological Center, P.C., starting in 1999; and, since 2024, is currently in solo practice in northwest Washington, D.C.
+Hendricks was previously an adjunct professor of clinical psychopharmacology and has taught at Argosy University, Howard University, and Catholic University of America.
+He is currently a Clinical Professor at George Washington Univsersity and is a Fellow of the American Psychological Association (APA).

 Early life and education

 Hendricks was raised in a small conservative town in Western Michigan.
-He remarked that he spent much of his early life in a state of "quasi-shame" and in "a stealth existence" due to being gay.
-Hendricks attended Michigan State University as a pre-med student before switching from medicine to a degree in social psychology.
+Hendricks attended Michigan State University as a student in social psychology.
 He later found that while the majority of social scientists worked in academia, he preferred clinical work under the Boulder model.
 He completed a master's thesis focused on HIV.
-Hendricks earned a doctorate in clinical psychology from American University.
+Hendricks earned a doctorate in clinical psychology from The American University.
 His dissertation, published in 1993, is titled "The occurrence of suicidal ideation over the course of HIV infection in gay men: A cross-sectional study".
 His doctoral advisor was Alan Berman.